 Unfortunately, as bylaws tend to change, it’s easy to have your basement suite fall into the category of “illegal” without too much attention.
 Calgary had basement suite bylaws put in place in 2014 but were rectified in June 2020.
 Basically, for homeowners applying before May 31, 2020, to have their suite legalized, they’d have to meet the 2014 bylaws to be considered “a legal existing suite” and need to meet the 2019/2020 updates to be considered a “new suite.”

-Tips for Appealing Basement Suites – by Basement Builders
+Tips for Creating an Appealing Basement Suite – by Basement Builders

-Much of why people choose to create a basement suite is to appeal to prospect tenants.
+Much of why people choose to create a secondary suite is to appeal to prospective tenants.
 As such, it’s not a bad idea to stylize your basement suite in a way that you think would best appeal to your potential tenants.
 It can become anything.
-Here are some design tips from Basement Builders to really make your basement suite feel like a home to its renters.
+Here are some design tips from Basement Builders to really make your secondary suite feel like a home to its renters.

 • Update your finishes.
 This includes faucets, light fixtures, hardware, etc. Just because it’s a basement apartment, doesn’t mean it doesn’t need nice, modernized fixtures.